Roadmap out of lockdown

 Step four: 21 June*

-All legal limited on social contact removed.
+All legal limits on social contact removed.

 Hope to reopen final closed sectors of the economy.